International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

 In the IDS, each connector instance possesses it's own identity.
 Each connector instance is made up of several aspects:
 * The platform the IDS Connector instance depends on.
 A platform consists of hardware, firmware, operating system and (container) runtime environment.
 * The Connector Core Services software artefacts that provide management functionality and IDS interoperability.
-* The configuration of a IDS Connector (defined data routes, configured Usage Control framework).
+* The configuration of an IDS Connector (defined data routes, configured Usage Control framework).
-* The Data Apps or other services (e.g., Clearing House services) that are bound to this connector instance.
+* The IDS Apps or other services (e.g., Clearing House services) that are bound to this connector instance.

 The IDS Connector identity serves to uniquely identify one instance of a service and app bundle on qualified platforms.
 The identity concept is equally used for all technical components in the IDS.

-The service instance for a connector is typically a Service including core services, some usage control framework and applications (Data Apps).
+The service instance for a connector is typically a Service including core services, some usage control framework and applications (IDS Apps).
 Other components (Broker, DAPS, ...) are represented by their Service (represented by one or multiple containers) running on a comparable platform.

 One component always is characterized by the combination of platform and service instances.
 As an example, this Connector instance is running several data apps.
 The identity is comprised of the platform, the Connector Core Services and the deployed Data Apps.